From Term 2:

 My second strand of research looks at ideas of inclusion and equality from a slightly different perspective, building on my interests in comparative health systems and health environments.
 With an eye to metabolic disease and obesity, I'm asking 'how do we define and recognise health in ourselves and others'?
 Whose definitions of health 'count', and how have the historical processes of defining health and illness contributed to the persistence of systemic inequality in health outcomes.
 Bringing these two strands of research together is my growing interest in emerging embodied cultures of self- and citizen-management and 'responsibilization' at the borders, whether of the body, the community, or the state.

-With my colleague Mathew Thomson, I am conducting a new Wellcome Trust funded Senior Investigator Award project to map and explore the Cultural History of the NHS.
-Since 2015, we and our team have been asking what the NHS means to people in Britain, and how it came to have such emotional and political resonance.
-A significant portion of this research is done working closely with the public, and their input is a key driver of our research agenda.
-The fruits of this collaboration will be captured in a 'People's Encyclopaedia of the NHS' and a 'Virtual Museum of the NHS' -- reflecting and restoring to history our collective experiences and memories of a British institution.
+Alongside these new directions, I continue to be interested in the Cultural History of the NHS.
+From 2015-2020, Mathew Thomson and I led a Wellcome Trust-funded project to uncover what the NHS meant to people in Britain, and how it came to have such emotional and political resonance.
+A significant portion of this research was done working closely with the public, and their input was a key driver of our research agenda.
+As well as a series of Open Access articles and an OA edited volume (all available from links here), the fruits of this collaboration were captured in a 'People's Encyclopaedia of the NHS' and a 'Virtual Museum of the NHS'.

-HI176 Kill or Cure: The History of Medicine and Health (team-taught first-year option module).
+HI176 Mind Body and Society: The History of Medicine and Health Team-taught 30 CAT first-year option module.